A lifelong resident of Cullman, Will received a degree in agricultural business and economics from Auburn University.

 What do you do in your spare time?

-I enjoy spending time with my wife Lauren and my daughter Veronica.
+I enjoy spending time with my wife Lauren and children, Veronica and Chip.
 My hobbies include grilling and cooking, golf, gardening and many outdoor activities.

 How are you active in the community?